j-thach000/ppp-stroustrup/NOTES.md

 // Mistakes
-1. Forgetting intended \n characters when moving down a line
+1. Forgetting intended \n characters when moving down a line (they represent move to the new line)
 2. Incorrectly tracing literals in "" as being mathematically evaluated
 3. In boolean, values other than 0 become 1
 4. Not thoroughly checking meaning of messages in GitHub before acting (no newline at end of file) resulting in duplicate pull request
+5. Careless mistakes on data entry for print text
+6. Incorrectly using the text input process (define string variable, prompt cin, format output)
+7. Missing semicolons (they represent the statement is done)
+8. Repeatedly using std::cout when text is being outputted in consecutive lines (see drill 3_1 comment 2)

 // Deriving Knowledge
 0. Hardware